 BY AMIRU HALILU

 Amiru Halilu writes from Kaduna.
-Follow me @AmiruHalilu
+Follow him @AmiruHalilu